zbalkan/zbalkan.github.io/_posts/2026-04-30-clipboard-monitor.md

 ClipboardMonitor now writes incidents into the **Windows Event Log**, using the standard `Application` log under the source name `ClipboardMonitor`.

 This serves several purposes.
-First, it makes debugging easier when testing behavioral differences between hosts.
+First, it makes debugging easier when testing behavioural differences between hosts.
 Second, it provides visibility into AMSI or AV-provider variance, which can differ substantially depending on the installed stack and policy configuration.
 Third, it gives users a basic audit trail for false-positive triage.

 {% include gallery id="galleryLogs" caption="Screenshot of event logs" %}